 Heroin is one of the most dangerous and addictive drugs in the world.
 It claims roughly half of its users, a number that is staggering, to say the least.
 These deaths are fully preventable, which makes the situation even sadder.
-More and more individuals succumb to heroin addiction each year simply because they’re not willing to seek and accept professional treatment.
+More and more individuals succumb to heroin addiction each year simply because they’re not willing to seek and accept professional treatment at the heroin rehab center in Oregon.
 Others truly believe that heroin withdrawal will kill them, which is why it’s so important to answer the question, “Can heroin withdrawal kill you?”

 What is Heroin?